Edw590/F1DP/README.md

 ### - License

-This project is licensed under GNU GPL-3.0-or-later License - https://www.gnu.org/licenses/, BUT the majority of the code is licensed under Apache 2.0 License -http://www.apache.org/licenses/LICENSE-2.0.
-The project is under said GNU GPL license because sFall1 is licensed under that license.
-But all the code I made is under the mentioned Apache license.
+This project and included and modified sFall1 source code is licensed under GNU GPL-3.0-or-later - https://www.gnu.org/licenses/, BUT all my code is licensed under Apache 2.0 License - http://www.apache.org/licenses/LICENSE-2.0.

 ## Support
 If you have any questions, try the options below: